-Whether you evacuate or stay in your house during a flood event, you may not be sure what to do about standing water.
+Whether you evacuate or stay in your house during a flood damage event, you may not be sure what to do about standing water.
 Primary and secondary damage will intensify the longer water lingers in a residence.
 Within a matter of days, building materials may begin to corrode or rot, and mold growth will become likely.

-1. Contact United Water Restoration
+1. Contact United Water Restoration Group

 As soon as you see signs of flooding, call United Water Restoration Group.
 A certified technician will call you back to set up an appointment and connect you with nearby professionals who specialize in restoring flood damage.
 Floodwater is contaminated and may result in more severe property damage than other types of water damage.
 The extent of damage will depend on how many floors of a residence are inundated.

 Flooding can be one of the most devastating events for a homeowner, with rapid water intrusion causing extensive damage to property and possessions.
 However, swift action can make a significant difference in mitigating the impact.
 At the earliest indication of flooding, it’s imperative to reach out to experts like the United Water Restoration Group.